aery32/aery32-refguide/source/project_structure.rst

 uses ``ADC_VREF`` and ``ADC_BITS`` internally to calculate the correct voltage for the conversion.

-It's inteded that you define your board related functions in ``board.h`` and then implement those in ``board.cpp``.
-For example, if you had a device which to communicate via spi you could write a function like this
+It's intended that you define all your board related functions in ``board.h`` and then implement those in ``board.cpp``.
+For example, if you had a device which to communicate via SPI, you could write a function like this

 .. code-block:: c++